 How to Choose Avocado Trees

 You may be able to find avocado trees for sale at your local nurseries, or you can buy them online.
-Nature Hills offers five different types of avocado trees, including Hass avocado trees, Bacon avocado trees, Monroe avocado trees, Hall avocado trees, and Donnie avocado trees.
-You can also find avocado trees on Etsy or Amazon.
+Nature Hills offers five different types of avocado trees, including Hass, Bacon Avocado, Monroe, Hall, and Donnie.

 Which type of avocado tree should you try to grow?
 It depends largely on where you live and the size of the tree (and fruit) you want to grow.
 Also, it depends if you want to produce fruit to eat or just to have an avocado houseplant.

 Most avocado varieties will grow and produce fruit in USDA hardiness zones 9-11.
 Most of the avocados in the U.S. are grown in states with a warmer climate and warm temperatures such as Florida, Southern California, and Hawaii.
 Hawaii alone produces more than 200 varieties of avocados.

 Gardeners who live in zones 4-10 can grow avocados indoors.
 The Hass and Donnie cultivars will also grow indoors or on patios for growers in zone 11.

 If you live in the colder climate of zone 8, you can grow the Cold Hardy avocado variety and other varieties that are well-suited to the temperate climates and climate conditions of zone 8.
 Also, some varieties of Mexican avocados can tolerate mild frost and colder temperatures.